Answered By

 Kyle is the market-facing leader at Founder Shield, with eight years invested in the boutique broker and more than a decade in the insurance industry.
 Before Founder Shield, Kyle worked at Marsh on the FINPRO team focusing on management liability in the large private and public space.
 A graduate of Saint Joseph’s University’s Risk Management and Insurance Program, Kyle has focused his entire career helping clients to navigate through an ever changing risk environment.

-What Kind Of Additional Insured Would An Investor Be?
+What Kind Of Additional Insured Is An Investor?

 Asked by: Benjamin F.